seadadevo/Guess-The-Word-Game/README.md

 ## Play the Game

-You can play the game online at [https://lighthearted-centaur-af5b03.netlify.app/](https://lighthearted-centaur-af5b03.netlify.app/).
+You can play the game online at [The Game](https://lighthearted-centaur-af5b03.netlify.app/).

 Enjoy the game and challenge yourself to guess the word in as few attempts as possible!